IndaChlor® , a sustainable solution for chlorinated waste in Dunkirk

 IndaChlor®, a circular and ecological economy becomes reality

 Indaver makes every effort to recover as many re-usable materials and as much energy as possible from waste.
 With the construction of this new treatment centre in the Port of Dunkirk with a 40,000 ton capacity; and which has been named IndaChlor®, Indaver will recycle production waste and chlorinated waste streams in order to recover chlorine in the form of hydrochloric acid and will also recycle the energy produced.
-Hydrochloric acid is a product mainly used by the chemical, petrochemical, metallurgical and food-processing industries and one we are certainly not short of in the Dunkirk region.
+Hydrochloric acid is a product mainly used by the chemical, petrochemical, metallurgical and food-processing industries.
 Indaver is developing a sustainable solution for the Dunkirk region and will implement a circular economy that is both safe and environmentally responsible.

 Industrial symbiosis in Dunkirk

 On the horizon, in 2018, Indaver will therefore have built a new plant near to the businesses in the Port of Dunkirk, with a view to creating industrial symbiosis.
 IndaChlor® has numerous advantages to offer.
 Ecophos, a manufacturer of food phosphates and neighbouring company to IndaChlor®, will be able to use the hydrochloric acid in its production processes.
 Rather than transporting this raw material, Indaver will supply the hydrochloric acid directly to the company via a pipe network.
 The energy produced during IndaChlor®'s treatment process will also be recycled.
 The new plant will supply this steam to another neighbouring company, also via a pipeline.
 Dunkirk welcomes this situation in view of the fact that this industrial ecology project will support two neighbouring manufacturing companies and strengthen the North-Pas de Calais region, the Port of Dunkirk and its industrial zone.